What is an eSIM?

 - The profile activates.
 Your phone now appears to the cellular network as a subscriber of that carrier.
 You get signal bars, data, and (for non-data-only profiles) voice/SMS.

-The whole process is defined by the GSMA — the same standards body that defines physical SIMs.
+The whole process is defined by the GSMA Remote SIM Provisioning specification — the same standards body that defines physical SIMs.
 So it’s not magic, it’s just a different delivery mechanism.
+If you’re curious about the technical depth, GSMA also publishes the official eSIM compliance documents that every carrier and manufacturer follows.

 eSIM vs physical SIM: a comparison